khteh/pAIthon/README.md

 # pAIthon

-Python scripts to practice advanced features of the language in the field of AI:
+Python scripts to practice advanced features of the language in the field of AI using the following libraries:

 - numpy
 - pandas
 - polars
+- scikit-learn
+- tensorflow

 ## Harvard Extended CS50 course works